Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 - real fonts
 - real dictionaries
 - real published materials
-- real corpora with more than one million written signs across dozens of sign languages
+- substantial corpora and dictionaries documented elsewhere in the v1.0.0 release

 Those assets are the standard by which any Unicode path should be judged.